 We understand that hotel review management is not an easy task.
 But with enough focus, it can be a great strategy for increasing your competitive muscle in your location.
-Rocking your hotel review management strategy means that you will improve your occupancy rate, increase your prices, or even both.
+Rocking your hotel review management strategy means that you will improve your hotel reputation leading to higher occupancy rates, increased prices, or even both.
 In this article, we’ll try to give you the tips that will help you stand out in a positive way and make the most out of your review management strategy.

 #1 Respond to reviews on all channels, not just TripAdvisor

 A common mistake that we see with many hotels is that they respond only to TripAdvisor reviews.
 Don’t get me wrong, responding to TripAdvisor reviews is important.
 But you should focus on other channels that may be important for your business as well.
 Google reviews are growing a lot so they should be a part of your hotel review management strategy as well.
 And of course you shouldn’t forget OTA reviews where a response (or a lack thereof) can directly impact booking decisions.

 Ideally, you should upgrade your review management strategy by: